 So how was this Aspire lounge?

-Size-wise, the Aspire lounge is smaller than the No1 Traveller lounge but as such felt less hectic even though it was quite busy.
-There were plenty of tables and chairs and comfy sofas in the “quiet zone”.
-There is only soup as a hot food choice.
-Otherwise, there are plenty of biscuits, olives, nuts, and pasties to choose from.
 What I like about this lounge over the No 1 Traveller is the drinks, coke, and sparkling water are available in bottles that you can pour out.
 There is a huge selection of drinks, all self-service, wines, spirits, beers, Britvic, soda water, etc., plus plenty of newspapers and magazines.

 So we come to the question of which lounge is best in Gatwick North Terminal?
-It would have to be the No 1 Traveller lounge for the view, the selection of food (salads set out, hot meal choices, more extensive selection of magazines).
+It would have to be the No 1 Traveller lounge for the view, food selection (salads set out, hot meal choices, more extensive selection of magazines).
 If you have a Priority Pass, the No 1 Lounge is the better offering even without the choice of drinks, but the competitive price of the Aspire, if you are booking unrelated to a lounge pass, makes it an excellent choice.

 For me, the best seat in the Aspire lounge is the window seat at the far end, which has more privacy whilst still being able to see the departures screen.
 If you miss fizzy coke and sparkling water, which are sorely lacking in the No1 Lounge, the Aspire Lounge is certainly worth a try.
-I will be mixing it up with a slight preference to the No 1 Traveller lounge for future flights – at least until I become a BA Silver Tier member and I have access to the British Airways lounges and in particular the British Airways lounge in Gatwick North Terminal.
+I will be mixing it up with a slight preference to the No 1 Traveller lounge for future flights – at least until I become a BA Silver Tier member and I have access to the British Airways lounges and, in particular, the British Airways lounge in Gatwick North Terminal.